 Gibraltar in its continued commitment as a modern international finance centre has recognised the potential for business generation in the field and is fast becoming a leading global FinTech jurisdiction.

 Of course, there is much publicised uncertainty surrounding these technologies and in order to create a market of reputation, longevity and professionalism the Gibraltar Government has recognised the need for the industry to be efficiently and pragmatically regulated.
-In October 2017, the Government of Gibraltar published the Financial Services (Distributed Ledger Technology Providers) Regulations 2017 (the “DLT Regulations”) that come in to effect as of 1 January 2018.
+In October 2017, the Government of Gibraltar published the Financial Services (Distributed Ledger Technology Providers) Regulations 2017 (the “DLT Regulations”) that came in to effect as of 1 January 2018.

 The DLT Regulations govern all firms that use DLT to either store or transmit value to others.
 The Regulations contains 9 regulatory principles (the “Regulatory Principles”) (see below) which Firms will be required to adhere to.

 The Gibraltar Financial Services Commission (“GFSC”) regulate DLT activities and firms wishing to carry out business activities in this area are required to apply to the GFSC for authorisation.